Girlfight: Release

 Girlfight premiered on January 22, 2000, at the Sundance Film Festival, where it won the festival's Grand Jury Prize and the Directing Award in Dramatic Competition.
-North American distribution rights to the film were subsequently purchased by Screen Gems for $3 million, beating out studios including Fine Line Features, Paramount Pictures and USA Films, while United Artists Films, the international arm of United Artists, bought international rights shortly after.
+North American distribution rights to the film were subsequently purchased by Screen Gems for $3 million, beating out studios including Fine Line Features, Paramount Pictures, and USA Films, while United Artists Films, the international arm of United Artists, bought international rights shortly after.

-It had a limited release in the United States on September 29, 2000, opening in 28 theaters.
+It received a limited release in the United States on September 29, 2000, opening in 28 theaters.
 In its debut week, it ranked 30th at the box office, grossing $282,145 with a per-screen average of $10,077.
 The following week it expanded to 253 theaters, but fell to a per-screen average of $2,687, ranking 18th.
 In its third week, the film's per-screen average dropped to $1,156 with a cumulative total gross of $1,254,600.
 Girlfight ended its theatrical run after five weeks with a total domestic gross of $1,565,852.
 Internationally, it grossed $100,176, making a worldwide total of $1,666,028.

 The film was released on DVD on March 27, 2001.
 The DVD includes two special features: an audio commentary by Karyn Kusama and a "making of" featurette.
 The Criterion Collection released the film on Blu-ray on May 28, 2024.